 Simplification for legal entities

 The major change is for legal entities setting up subsidiaries in Estonia.
 Previously they had to open a bank account and pay in the share capital.
 This meant that the registration procedure could take weeks or even months depending on the bank.
 With the share capital requirement lifted legal entities can start a company in Estonia much faster and with fewer related costs.
-Magrat is one of the few market players who provide company formation assistance services to corporate founders, both with a visit to Tallinn or remotely.
+Magrat is one of the few market players who provide company formation assistance services to corporate founders, both with a visit to Tallinn.

 Changes for physical person